vipulnaik/working-drafts/lesswrong/steady-states-and-crunch-times.md

   can develop for various kinds of recordkeeping, based on data availability considerations.

+* **Cleaning / house chores**: In steady state, I do various kinds of house chores related to cleaning every so often.
+During crunch time, I may defer some kinds of cleaning that aren't strictly necessary for health and hygiene in the near term.
+For instance, I might still clean the kitchen countertops to prevent food accumulation, but I may defer cleaning my work desk.
+During crunch times, I may also defer rinsing bottles for recycling, something I normally do as they get emptied.

 ### Phasing normalcy back in

 Rather than a binary between "crunch time" and "steady state", I